 Our Display Solutions line of products provide flat panel display solutions to major suppliers of large and small flat panel displays.
-These products include source and gate drivers and timing controllers that cover a wide range of flat panel displays used in mobile communications, automotives, entertainment devices, notebook PCs, monitors and liquid crystal display (LCD), organic light emitting diodes (OLED) and Micro light emitting diode (Micro LED) televisions.
-Our Display Solutions products support the industry's most advanced display technologies, such as OLEDs, and low temperature polysilicon thin film transistor (LTPS TFT), as well as high-volume display technologies such as amorphous silicon thin film transistors (a-Si TFTs).
-Since 2007, we have designed and manufactured OLED display driver integrated circuit (IC) products.
-Our current portfolio of OLED solutions address a wide range of resolutions ranging from HD (High Definition) to WQHD (Wide Quadruple High Definition) for wide range of applications including smartphones, TVs, automotive and IT applications such as monitors, notebook PCs, tablet PCs as well as AR/VRs.
-Our Display Solutions products represented 21.2%, 43.3% and 59.0% of our total revenues for the fiscal years ended December 31, 2022, 2021 and 2020, respectively.
+These products include source and gate drivers and timing controllers that cover a wide range of flat panel displays used in mobile communications, automobiles, entertainment devices, notebook PCs, monitors and liquid crystal display ("LCD"), OLEDs and micro light emitting diode ("Micro LED") televisions.
+Our Display Solutions products support the industry's most advanced display technologies, such as OLEDs, and low temperature polysilicon thin film transistor ("LTPS TFT"), as well as high-volume display technologies such as amorphous silicon thin film transistors (a-Si TFTs).
+Since 2007, we have designed and manufactured OLED display driver integrated circuit ("IC") products.
+Our current portfolio of OLED solutions address a wide range of resolutions ranging from HD (High Definition) to WQHD (Wide Quadruple High Definition) for wide range of applications including smartphones, TVs, automotive applications and IT applications such as monitors, notebook PCs, tablet PCs as well as AR/VRs.
+Our Display Solutions products represented 14.0%, 21.2% and 43.3% of our total revenues for the fiscal years ended December 31, 2023, 2022 and 2021, respectively.

 We expanded our business and market opportunity by establishing our Power Solutions product line in late 2007.
 We have introduced a number of power management semiconductor products, including discrete and integrated circuit solutions for power management in high-volume consumer applications.
-These products include metal oxide semiconductor field effect transistors (MOSFETs), insulated-gate bipolar transistors (IGBTs), AC-DC/DC-DC converters, LED drivers, regulators and power management integrated circuits (PMICs) for a range of devices, including televisions, smartphones, mobile phones, wearable devices, desktop PCs, notebooks, tablet PCs, other consumer electronics, automotive, and industrial applications such as power suppliers, e-bikes, photovoltaic inverters, LED lighting and motor drives.
-Our Power Solutions products represented 68.3%, 48.0% and 32.8% of our total revenues for the fiscal years ended December 31, 2022, 2021 and 2020, respectively.
+These products include metal oxide semiconductor field effect transistors ("MOSFETs"), insulated-gate bipolar transistors ("IGBTs"), AC-DC/DC-DC converters, LED drivers, regulators and power management integrated circuits ("PMICs") for a range of devices, including televisions, smartphones, mobile phones, wearable devices, desktop PCs, notebooks, tablet PCs, other consumer electronics, automotive, and industrial applications such as power suppliers, e-bikes, photovoltaic inverters, LED lighting and motor drives.
+Our Power Solutions products represented 71.1%, 68.3% and 48.0% of our total revenues for the fiscal years ended December 31, 2023, 2022 and 2021, respectively.